In this vegan restaurants Minneapolis & St. Paul round-up, I cover plenty of places to keep you busy for a long weekend in the Twin Cities.

 Plus, I hadn’t counted on the fact that lots of businesses in the Twin Cities were closing for either New Year’s Eve, New Year’s Day, and/or the early days of the week the trip fell on…

-I hoped we wouldn’t just be holed up in our airbnb cooking for ourselves and watching TV!
+I hoped we wouldn’t just be holed up in our rental cooking for ourselves and watching TV!

 Luckily, Kristy and Chris were amazing about the weather.
 They were both born and raised in California, and they took the whole thing as an experience.
 What does -14 even feel like?
 Plus, there were enough places open over the time we were there, we still got a good sampling of the city.